 - Itinerary: if you want a 30-day visa, write a 30-day itinerary.
 Don’t mention controversial places like Bushehr, Natanz and border regions.
 Once in Iran you can go almost anywhere.

 - Purpose of your visit: tourism.

 - Not all times are auspicious for traveling to Iran.
-You will have serious difficulty trying to get a visa during election times.
-Read a newspaper once in a while and plan in advance.
+In the past, it was difficult to get a visa during election times.
+The 2017 elections seem to be going off without a hitch so far.

 - If you are from a difficult country like for instance South Africa, you will need a host of papers: blood tests, employee letters, etc. If you apply on the road however, there’s a good chance that none of that is necessary.